loftwah/linux-for-pirates/README.md

 All in all, Linux be a versatile and powerful operating system that be suitable for a wide range o' uses.
 Whether ye be a greenhorn or an experienced swashbuckler, Linux has something to offer for all.

+### Ubuntu

+For this book, we be usin' Ubuntu, a popular Linux distribution that be based on Debian.
+Ubuntu be a popular choice among pirates, as it be easy to use and comes with a wide range o' pre-installed applications.

+Ubuntu be a free and open-source operating system that be based on Debian.
+It be developed and maintained by Canonical Ltd., a company founded by South African entrepreneur Mark Shuttleworth.

+Ubuntu be named after the Southern African philosophy of ubuntu, which be translated as "humanity to others".
+The philosophy be based on the belief that all humans are equal and that we are all connected to each other.

+Ubuntu be released in October 2004, and it be the first Linux distribution to use GNOME as its default desktop environment.
+It be also the first Linux distribution to use Upstart as its default init system.

+Ubuntu be released in three editions: Ubuntu Desktop, Ubuntu Server, and Ubuntu Core.
+Ubuntu Desktop be a desktop operating system that be suitable for use on desktop computers, laptops, and other devices.
+Ubuntu Server be a server operating system that be suitable for use on servers and other devices that be runnin' headless.
+Ubuntu Core be a lightweight version o' Ubuntu that be designed for use on embedded devices.

 ### Setting up Ubuntu

-Soooo, matey!
-Here be a guide on how ye can get started with Ubuntu Linux:

-[Download](https://ubuntu.com/download/desktop) the Ubuntu installation image from the official website.
+Ubuntu be available for download from the official website.
+There be two versions o' Ubuntu available for download: Ubuntu Desktop and Ubuntu Server.
+The desktop version be suitable for use on desktop computers, laptops, and other devices, while the server version be suitable for use on servers and other devices that be runnin' headless.

+Ubuntu be available for download in two formats: a live image and an installation image.
+The live image be a bootable image that be suitable for tryin' out Ubuntu without installin' it.
+The installation image be a bootable image that be suitable for installin' Ubuntu on a computer.

+To download Ubuntu, visit the [official website](https://ubuntu.com/download/desktop) and click on the "Download" button.
+Select the version o' Ubuntu that ye be wantin' to download, and then select the format o' the image.
+Click on the "Download" button to download the image.

-Use a tool like [Etcher](https://www.balena.io/etcher/) to create a bootable USB or DVD using the downloaded image.
+Once the image be downloaded, use a tool like [Etcher](https://www.balena.io/etcher/) to create a bootable USB or DVD using the downloaded image.
 Set yer computer to boot from the bootable USB or DVD by changin' the boot order in the BIOS settings.

+Some other tools that be suitable for creatin' bootable USBs and DVDs include [Rufus](https://rufus.ie/), [UNetbootin](https://unetbootin.github.io/), and [YUMI](https://www.pendrivelinux.com/yumi-multiboot-usb-creator/).
+Ventoy is also a good tool for creatin' bootable USBs and DVDs.
+It be easy to use and it be also able to boot ISO files.
+Ventoy be available for download from the [official website](https://www.ventoy.net/en/index.html).

-Follow the on-screen instructions to install Ubuntu.
+Once the computer be bootin' from the bootable USB or DVD, follow the on-screen instructions to install Ubuntu.
 Make sure to allocate enough space for the installation and create a user account.

 Once the installation be complete, boot into yer newly installed Ubuntu system.